sdr-enthusiasts/gitbook-adsb-guide/foundations/prepare-the-project-environment.md

 * `ADSB_SDR_PPM` is set to your desired dongle PPM setting.
 Enter the number from the PPM estimation step earlier on this page.
 * `ULTRAFEEDER_UUID` is set to the UUID you generated above
 * `FEEDER_HEYWHATSTHAT_ID` is set to the code in the URL generated above
-* `FEEDER_HEYWHATSTHAT_ALTS` is a comma delimited list of altitudes in meters for which the map will display a theoretical maximum range; a common starting position is 3000 meters and 12000 meters
+* `FEEDER_HEYWHATSTHAT_ALTS` is a comma delimited list of altitudes in feet for which the map will display a theoretical maximum range; a common starting point is 10000,40000

 For example: